tinymovr/Tinymovr/docs/studio/usage.rst

 where x is the desired ID.
 You can assign IDs in the range 1-1024.

-3. Relaunch Studio

-4. The board will be discovered with the new ID.
-Save configuration.
+3. Relaunch Studio.
+The board will be discovered with the new ID.

+4. |gui| Save configuration.

+4. |cli| Save configuration.

 .. code-block:: python